Campground bookings for Channel Point Coastal Reserve

 - no more than 10 vehicles or 50 people (whichever comes first) can visit the reserve at once - there are 10 campsites with each site suitable for five people (adults and children)

-- you can reserve only one visit at a time
+- you can only reserve one visit at a time

 - you can make a reservation only three months in advance of the month you wish to visit

-- a permit allows direct access to, from, and into the reserve only
+- a permit only allows direct access to, from, and into the reserve

 If your group is from a club, association, school group or non-profit organisation, you must have 'all risks' public liability insurance of more than $10 million.